Divorcing later in life? What challenges could I face?

 There has been a big increase in older couples deciding to end their marriage later in life.
-The Office of National Statistics figures released for 2013 (the latest figures) show that in all ages groups divorce is in decline, except in those who are over 50 years old and has doubled in the last 40 years.
+The Office of National Statistics figures released for 2013 (the latest figures) show that in all age groups divorce is in decline, except in those who are over 50 years old and has doubled in the last 40 years.

-The challenges that older people can face when they get divorce will be different to those who are younger, but they can be just as challenging.
-When you are older and you split there are added complications such as dividing a pension, the family home and how to split assets if one of the partnership has stayed at home with the children for much of their life.
+The challenges that older people can face when they get divorced will be different to those who are younger, but they can be just as challenging.
+When you are older and you split there are added complications such as dividing a pension, the family home and how to split assets if one of the partners has stayed at home with the children for much of their life.

 Although you won’t need to worry about the upheaval of moving home with your children after your divorce as they will probably already have left home, it could be a very worrying time if you have supported your spouse through their career and stayed at home.